University of Botswana History Department

 Christchurch (New Zealand) and in England,

-I came to the University of Botswana in 1993 and have been here
+I came to the University of Botswana in 1993 and taught there 1993–1997

-since then, except during 1998 - 99 when I taught at the University of
+and 1999–2021.
+During 1998–99 I taught at the University of

 Malawi (Chancellor College, Zomba).
 I have taught a number of courses